top of page

 The book of 3 John has the fewest words.

-The Geneva Bible was the most popular Bible in the 1500s.
+The Geneva Bible was the most popular Bible of the 1500s in Europe.

 Many famous Europeans used the Geneva Bible, such as the Puritans, William Shakespeare, and Oliver Cromwell, to name a few.